Timahoe: Church, castle and round tower

 Saint Mochua established a monastery here in the 7th century.
 There are some early historical references to the site – a church was burned here in 919, while there was a murder in the doorway of another church in 1019.
-It was burned in 1142, and refounded by the O'Mores.
+It was burned in 1142, and refounded by the O'Mores of the Rock of Dunmase.
 There was a monastic community here as late as 1650.

 The present fragmentary church has an inserted 15th-century chancel arch – now blocked up – leading to the site of the altar.
 The church resembled a sizeable rectangular building with a door facing west and a window to the east.
 Both cannot be identified in present day as only remains of the church are left.

 The Round Tower was built in the mid-12th century and is one of the finest in Ireland.
 Standing 30m high, it is near the centre of the village.
 The cap was rebuilt in the 19th century, but the tower is otherwise in its original condition.
 The round tower is one of the best surviving of its kind in Ireland.
 It is made of both limestone and sandstone rock.
 Its doorway, which is high off the ground and faced the doorway of the church, is elaborately decorated in the Romanesque style.
 The bottom of the doorway on the exterior of the tower has a step which leads to an inner doorway.
 The inner arch of the door is carved with a chevron pattern.
 It has four orders (rows of decoration receding into the doorway), two inside and two outside, separated by a narrow vaulted lobby.
 The capitals – the heads of the pillars of the doorway – are carved with human heads with intertwining hair.
+Similar carvings can be found further south in Laois at the 12th century Killeshin Church.

 Timahoe esker

 Timahoe contains an esker which is owned by the state and is a National Nature Reserve.
-The esker has been identified as the best example of an esker a woodland area in Co.Laois that is still intact.
+The esker has been identified as the best example of an esker a woodland area in County Laois that is still intact.
 The Timahoe esker is steep and high and many parts of the esker are not obvious but most are somewhat visible.
 The flora of the ash woodland contains pedalculate oak and grey willow along with hazel and hawthorn.
 It is also rich in bluebells, bugle and shield fern during their seasonal time.

 The Timahoe Esker has a high biodiversity value as a result of it having a large area of intact woodland.
 It is both a Nature Reserve and a Natural Heritage area so, therefore, its potential for biodiversity management is particularly greater.